On this page

 What identifying someone online really means

 Identifying someone online usually means connecting a name or clue to the correct real-world person.
-The goal is not just to find matching names — it is to confirm the best match using age, city, relatives, and other supporting details.
+The FBI's Internet Crime Complaint Center received over 880,000 complaints in 2023, many involving people who could not verify the true identity of someone they met or transacted with online.
+The goal is not just to find matching names.
+It is to confirm the best match using age, city, relatives, and other supporting details.

 When I tried to identify someone from limited information, I started with a name and an email address.
 What helped most was running the email through a people-search tool, which connected it to a public record listing that surfaced the full name and a state.
 That single connection turned a vague starting point into something workable.